Budgeting Statistics – 18 Interesting Facts

 (Source: Debt.org)

-This debt can be difficult to repay, especially if unexpected expenses arise or income decreases.
-Additionally, interest rates on credit cards are often high, which can make the debt even more difficult to manage.
+This debt can be challenging to repay, particularly when unexpected expenses arise or income decreases.
+Additionally, high credit card interest rates can make debt management even more difficult.

 54% of Americans don’t take the time to figure out monthly student loan payments before taking out student loan debt